axcodeplex/eg4-6000xp-rs485/README.md

 * Snagging the RS485 A/B connections from the board directly where the HDMI plug board hooks to the inverters main board
    * This post seems to give the pinout of the 4 pin going to the HDMI: https://diysolarforum.com/threads/eg4-6000xp-18kpv-custom-rs485-dongle-connector.82011/page-6

+It seems the general consensus that the HDMI/Wifi Dongle **can not** be used at the same time as a direct RS485 connection (likely because they share the same physical connections back to the Inverters internal cpu)

-[Solar assistant's page on the matter] (https://solar-assistant.io/help/inverters/eg4/IV-6000-XP-IN/rs485)
+Solar assistant's page on the matter: https://solar-assistant.io/help/inverters/eg4/IV-6000-XP-IN/rs485